-KNIFE IN THE WATER — CLASSIC FILM PICK
+KNIFE IN THE WATER — THE CRITERION COLLECTION

 Polanski works closely with cinematographer Jerzy Lipman to build tension and suspense in every camera shot and Dutch angle the team use to tell the linear story.
 The unpredictable hitchhiker has brought along a large switchblade of the most dangerous variety.
 Its phallic blade ejects straight out from the handle, so that if the user were to hold the knife against a person’s stomach and press the release button, the spring-loaded mechanism would instantly impale the victim.

 Character traits inform the suspense.
 The hitchhiker doesn’t know how to swim.
 That doesn’t stop him from climbing to the top of the boat’s high mast, or hanging off the side of the yacht to mime running across the water’s surface.
 A cuckolding scenario gradually becomes a mutually imagined objective in spite of the obvious hatred between the two men.
 A storm sends the trio into the hull where they play a game that involves relinquishing items of clothing.
 Before the voyage is over, each person will achieve his or her consciously, or subconsciously, informed desires.